 I’m grateful that we do, in fact, still have paper towels instead of those drying machines that are too weak to dry, or the ones that blast the air so hard you can see your skin rippling.
 Nonetheless…

 But the thing that really gets on my nerves is how thin (“lean”?!?) the paper is.
 If your hands are actually wet, then you pull off bits of the towel sheet when you yank down.
-You have to get rid of the waterlogged bits that stick to your fingers and still have to take another towel (see photos).
+You have to get rid of the waterlogged bits that stick to your fingers and still have to take another towel (see photos above).
 Not to mention that you really need at least two towels to dry off completely.

 Cost of Savings